-No disrespect to Tottenham Hotspurs fans (especially in the light of their success during the current season), but their fortune is doomed for this mediocrity.
+No disrespect to Tottenham Hotspur fans (especially in the light of their success during the current season), but their fortune is doomed for this mediocrity.

-While two Manchester clubs and Chelsea clubs change themselves as Premier League title holders (let’s omit Leicester’s year), Tottenham keeps “living” in the top half of Premier League year after year without daring to touch the sun and fight for the championship.
+While Manchester and Chelsea clubs take turns as Premier League title holders (Leicester being the exception to prove the rule), Tottenham carries on “living” in the top half of Premier League year after year without daring to touch the sun and fight for the championship.

-E-commerce game is not similar to English football but some online stores remind me of Tottenham – they aren’t sweet, nor are they sh*t.
+The E-commerce game may not be so similar to English football, but some online stores do remind me of Tottenham – they aren’t sweet, nor are they sh*t.

-The average conversion rate of “2% industry standard” can easily be increased in a certain store without spending too much money on effort.
+The average conversion rate of “2% industry standard” can easily be increased in a certain store without spending too much money or effort.